0xRetroDev/stealthly/README.md

 ## ⚠️ Disclaimer

 This is a demo project for educational purposes.
-Play responsibly and never gamble more than you can afford to lose.
+Use responsibly and never gamble more than you can afford to lose.

 ---